 It is generally not a good idea for visitors to drive in Manhattan.
 New Yorkers often don't even own a car.

 New York, like other great world cities, has built a subway system over the years that will take you from place to place in the city.
 The network of routes and stations is so extensive, it's likely a stop exists not far from where you want to go.

-Consult a map and make note of which stations are closest to your hotel and the places you'll visit.
+Consult an MTA map and make note of which stations are closest to your hotel and the places you'll visit.
 Don't be intimidated by all the detail.
 It's really fairly easy to decipher after a moment or two.
 If you'll take three or more rides in a day, it's a good idea to investigate MTA's passes.

-For longer trips, consider railroads.
+For longer trips, outside the city, consider railroads.
 The Long Island Railroad offers reasonable fares to far-flung places like the Hamptons and Montauk.
 Try to travel off-peak (any time other than 6-10 AM or 4-8 PM), when fares are one-third cheaper.
-Purchasing online or from machines prior to boarding is... cheaper than paying the conductor for a ticket.
+Purchasing online or from machines prior to boarding is cheaper than paying the conductor for a ticket.